• Professor Merryn Gott

 Ms Helen Butler

-I am Associate Head Mental Health and Addiction.
 I joined the School of Nursing in 2018 and in my role I am able to mix my 2 passions – mental health and palliative care. and die at an earlier age than the general population.
 My masters study found people diagnosed with mental illness are 3.5 times less likely to access specialist palliative care services compared to the general population in one NZ DHB.
 It raised more questions about the palliative and end‐of‐life care needs for people diagnosed with mental illness who are diagnosed with life limiting physical illness so I am working on a PhD to find out more!

 My University profile